kjpopov/What-Happens-When/README.md

 *Following is a summary of steps happening while DNS service is at work:*
 **Check browser cache:** browsers maintain cache of DNS records for some fixed duration.
 So, this is the first place to resolve DNS queries.
 **Check OS cache:** if browser doesn't contain the record in its cache, it makes a system call to underlying Operating System to fetch the record as OS also maintains a cache of recent DNS queries.
 **Router Cache:** if above steps fail to get a DNS record, the search continues to your router which has its own cache.
 **ISP cache:** if everything fails, the search moves on to your ISP.
 First, it tries in its cache, if not found - ISP's DNS recursive search comes into picture.
 DNS lookup is again a complex process which finds the appropriate ip address from a list of many options available for large websites like Google.
+In our case hackbulgaria.com has only one IP adress.

 4. Browser initiates a TCP connection with the server.